-Here is where to get cash rewards and shopping credits for recycling unwanted clothing, sheets and towels, empty cosmetic containers, office supplies, auto batteries and more.
+Here is where to get cash rewards and shopping credits for keeping yur discards out of the landfill by recycling unwanted clothing, sheets and towels, empty cosmetic containers, office supplies, auto batteries and more.

 Where to Recycle Clothing